catseye/The-Dossier/article/Apple II Games of Note.md

 *   entry @ [virtualapple](http://www.virtualapple.org/beerrundisk.html)

 I didn't know quite what to make of this game at the time, and I still don't.
+Knowing now that it was a tie-in with Olympia beer (which was apparently a real beer company) and that the Artesians were licensed characters makes it make a tiny bit more sense, I guess — but not a lot.

 I mean, I guess the action takes place on the outside of a building?
 On ledges?
-Because the protagonist sidles left and right, always facing away from the player.
+Or just in a really really narrow building?
+Because the protagonist *sidles* left and right, always facing away from the player.

-And catches beers that fall from the sky.
-Launched, if I recall, out of a blimp (but this is only revealed once the protagonist makes it far enough up the building to see the blimp.)
+And catches beers that fall from the sky inexplicably.
+Were they launched out of the blimp that flies above the buildings that is revealed once the protagonist makes it to the top of the building?

-A videogame instantiation of college humour, maybe?
+Was this an attempt to package a bit of college humour in a video game?

+Perhaps if I were to research Olympia beer and find out what their advertising with Artesians was like, I'd be able to answer that better.
+But to be honest, I'm not really motivated to.

 ### Swashbuckler